wp-plugins/custom-fields-search/readme.txt

 == Changelog ==

+= V1.1.2 - 30.10.2013 =
+* Update : We updated all functionality for wordpress 3.7.1.
+* Bugfix : Fixed problem with Custom Search plugin network activation.

 = V1.1.1 - 02.10.2013 =
 * Update : We updated all functionality for wordpress 3.6.1.
 * NEW : The Ukrainian language file is added to the plugin.